vectordotdev/vector/website/guides/integrate/sources/journald/datadog_logs.md

 import ConfigExample from '@site/src/components/ConfigExample';
 import InstallationCommand from '@site/src/components/InstallationCommand';
 import SVG from 'react-inlinesvg';

-> "I just wanna, like, send my logs from Journald to Datadog -- why is all of this so complicated?"
->
-> — developers

 So you want to send logs from Journald to Datadog?
 Sounds simple!
 Sadly, it is not.
 When you account for x, y, and z, you quickly realize this is no easy endaevor.